Footpaths for all

 Take part in community work in the fresh air that helps preserve our environment

-We run monthly led walks – from short around the village strolls to long walks in the countryside.
+We run monthly led walks – from short around the village strolls to longer walks in the countryside.
 Why not join us?

 Walking is ideal if you want to get active, enjoy the outdoors and meet new people.